 Using a fibre uplink, one device can be connected to a network, or a LAN can be connected to a larger network.
 Switches, hubs and routers often have a specified port as the uplink connection.
 Switches with fibre uplink ports are a frequent choice for the installer of professional LAN applications.
 Fibre is the preferred medium when connections travel over greater distances, require security and need reduced electromagnetic interference.
 Fibre also supports 1GB or 10GB bandwidth, and network expansions using fibre are deemed more future-proof.
 Single or multi-mode fibre optic cable is available for linkage, in a number of grades.
+Using a Copper uplink, one device can be connected to a network, or a LAN can be connected to a larger network.

 Fibre Uplink Connections on Switches